Skip to content

 Updated 2026-05-04

 Check hosting, email delivery, SMS credits, payment processing fees, extra seats, booking volume limits, white-label options, custom domain fees, and support terms.
-VoxelBooking needs hosting and SMTP, but it has no payment gateway, SMS package, per-booking commission, or monthly software fee.
+VoxelBooking needs hosting and SMTP, but it has no payment gateway, SMS package, or per-booking commission.

 Updated 2026-05-04